 A lot of times when parents or grandparents ask me about a “girls bike” what they are really looking for is a bike with steamers and a basket.
 Unfortunately, most bikes that come with streamers and a basket are cheap and have sub-par quality and durability.

 But that’s okay, because it’s easy to add a little bling to the bike.
-Here are some of our favorite after-market accessories.
+Check out our article on the Best Girls Bike Brands for ideas on some of our favorite accessories.

 What to Look for in a Girls 20 Inch Bicycle